 While it’s one thing to say “maximize your use of the space you have,” it’s quite another to understand how you can do that.

 Kitchen Organization Tips

 1. Think Creatively.

-Storing spices in a rack requires wall space that many kitchens, including my own, don’t have much of.
-Using the clips from a broom/mop holder, Barry and Christy mounted spices inside a cupboard door where they’re in easy reach.
+Storing spices in a rack requires wall space that many kitchens, including my own, lack due to windows.
+Using the clips from a broom/mop holder, Barry and Christy mounted spices inside a cupboard door where they’re within easy reach.

 As for trash bags, Simply Organized literally thought outside the box to come up with the idea of hanging them from curtain rods mounted under the sink.

 Both solutions show that by ditching traditional organizing methods — a spice rack, or leaving things in their boxes — you often find a solution that works even better.